-Dunedin's Division of Code Enforcement addresses a variety of property issues in order to maintain and better the quality of life for our residents.
+The Code Enforcement Division addresses a variety of property issues in order to maintain and better the quality of life for our residents.
 Violations of the City's code, Florida Building Code and International Property Maintenance Code affect the community's health, safety, environment and property values.

 Balancing the general public's welfare and property rights of individual owners when it comes to enforcing the City's codes is an often difficult assignment.
 Our Code Enforcement Inspectors have refined skills and knowledge, and participate in continuing education in order to serve you better.

-The overall goal of Dunedin's Division of Code Enforcement is to achieve voluntary compliance.
+The overall goal of Code Enforcement is to achieve voluntary compliance.
 If a property owner fails to voluntarily comply, the Code Enforcement Inspectors can pursue further action before the Dunedin Code Enforcement Board.

 The City of Dunedin follows Municipal Code of Ordinances.
 A link to Chapter 22 - Code Enforcement can be found here: Municode - Dunedin, Florida - Chapter 22 Code Enforcement

 YOUR OWN PROPERTY: The City's Code Enforcement Inspectors are happy to work with a resident / property owner to bring their property into compliance with City guidelines.
-If you need our assistance, please feel free to contact our Department via phone or email (addresses below).
-Please keep in mind the Inspectors are normally out of the office during the day on inspections throughout the City, and it is usually best to make an appointment.
+If you need our assistance, please feel free to contact us via phone or email (addresses below).
+Please keep in mind that the inspectors are normally out of the office during the day on inspections throughout the City, so it is usually best to make an appointment.

-REPORT A VIOLATION: You may also report a code enforcement violation by email or phone.
-Issues such as abandoned or inoperative vehicles, excessive litter or overgrowth, our unsafe/vacant housing are regularly inspected.
-When reporting, please give as much detail as possible, including the address (of violation) and nature of the problem.
+REPORT A VIOLATION: You can report a code enforcement violation by email or phone.
+When reporting a violation, please give as much detail as possible, including the address or location of the violation and nature of the problem.

 Your emails and voicemails will be returned by one of us.